 Hygiene Kits, Baby Kits, Water and Volunteer Ministers: There is so much needed in the Bahamas

-TAMPA, FLORIDA, US, September 12, 2019 /EINPresswire.com/ -- The Scientology Volunteer Ministers (VMs) continued their relief efforts this week in the Bahamas.
-Joining the few hundred volunteers from other organizations who have made their way to the devastated islands, Clearwater businessmen donned their yellow Scientology VM t-shirts and flew to Freeport, a part of the Bahamas that has seen little other relief.
+/EIN News/ -- TAMPA, Fla., Sept.
+12, 2019 (GLOBE NEWSWIRE) -- The Scientology Volunteer Ministers (VMs) continued their relief efforts this week in the Bahamas.
+Joining the few hundred who have made their way to the devastated islands, Clearwater businessmen donned their yellow Scientology VM t-shirts and flew to Freeport, a part of the Bahamas that has seen little other relief.
 CEO of a 400-man Clearwater business, was the pilot who took his friends to the island along with supplies of water and hygiene kits.
 On September 11th, Mr. Anderson took three men with him, including Peter Erdei, owner of a Clearwater furniture company, Danan Coleman and Wyatt Brooks.
 On the 9th of September, he flew seven other volunteers.
 While back in the VM centers in Clearwater and Tampa, passports and other documents are being gathered for the teams of volunteers who will join their friends in the Bahamas.
 VMs at the centers also prepare hygiene and baby kits and put out the call for more.

 On the 10th of September, seven other VMs left Miami for Freeport on a boat with pallets of water, over a thousand hygiene Kits, three tents, nine cans of 5-gallon gas canisters and hundreds of boxes of dried and canned foods.
 They joined the assessment VM team at the community center in Freeport.

-“This work will continue until there is some stability and relief,” said Martha Stilson, Scientology Volunteer Minister assisting the relief team at the Church of Scientology Tampa.
+“This work will continue until there is some stability and relief,” said Martha Stilson, Scientology spokesperson, assisting the relief team at the Church of Scientology Tampa.
 For more information on how you can help contact @volunteersministertampa www.volunteerministers.org

 Scientology Volunteer Ministers: